-In any case in which the court has ordered the appointment of a CASA (court-appointed special advocate), the CASA must submit reports to the court at least two days before each of the following hearings: six-month review; 12-month review (permanency hearing); 18-month review (permanency review hearing); 24-month review (subsequent permanency review hearing); selection and implementation hearing (366.26 hearing); post-permanency planning reviews; and status reviews for nonminor dependents.
+In any case in which the court has ordered the appointment of a CASA (court-appointed special advocate), the CASA must submit a report to the court and to the persons entitled to receive copies of the report at least two court days before each of the following hearings: six-month review; 12-month review (permanency hearing); 18-month review (permanency review hearing); 24-month review (subsequent permanency review hearing); selection and implementation hearing (366.26 hearing); post-permanency planning reviews; and status reviews for nonminor dependents.
 The CASA may submit reports for any special hearings noticed to Voices for Children.
-If the CASA was appointed before the establishment of jurisdiction, the CASA may submit a report to the court at least two days before the jurisdiction/disposition hearing.
-The content of the report must be limited to the current condition of the child and needed services; jurisdictional issues must not be addressed (see Cal.
-Rules of Court, rule 5.655).
+If the CASA was appointed before the establishment of jurisdiction, the CASA may submit a report to the court at least two court days before the jurisdiction/disposition hearing.
+The content of the report must be limited to the current condition of the child and needed services; jurisdictional issues must not be addressed.